iotaledger/iota-core/documentation/APIs/core-models.md

 * 0 < `Context Inputs Count` < 128
 * No duplicate element of `Context Inputs` is allowed.
+* 0 < `Allotments Count` < 128
+* No duplicate element of `Allotments` is allowed.

 ## Context Inputs

 Context Inputs are inputs that indicate the different functions related to account, commitment and more.
-There could be more types of context inputs introduced in the future via protocol upgrades.
+There could be more types of context inputs introduced in the future via protocol upgrade.

+>> TODO: double check: currently in iota.go, len(unlocks) == len(inputs), context inputs are not included.
 Each input must be accompanied by a corresponding Unlock at the same index in the `Unlocks` part of the Transaction Payload.

 The following table lists all currently specified Context Input.